hassan-pmp/pmp/til.md

 	  	- What GenAI model would best suit that data?

-- **Step 4:**
+**Step 4:**

-- Project Manager must know:
+	- **Project Manager must know**:

 		- Accurate data

 		- Clean data

 		- Ethically-sourced data
-- Questions:
+	- **Questions**:
--1.
-How suitable is the data?
+		- How suitable is the data?

--2.
-How clean is the data?
+		- How clean is the data?

--3.
-What data governance areas must be considered?
+		- What data governance areas must be considered?

 - **Step 5:**
 	-1.
 What milestone are we working towards?